-This project, started in 2016, has engaged local volunteers in the design and development of our community growing project sited in Ashley Vale Allotments next door to the Farm.
+Propagation Place started in 2016 and has engaged local volunteers in the design and develop our community growing project sited in Ashley Vale Allotments, next door to the Farm.
 The polytunnel and garden is hosting on-going activities, benefiting more than 300 people per year.
 Volunteers work with horticulturalists and other supporting staff to participate in a sustainable business, growing vegetable plug plants to sell to local allotment holders and vegetable gardeners direct from the polytunnel, and online to national customers.

 The project seeks to: